Portrait of Zhi‑Qi Cheng

 Courses and research supervision in AI, robotics, graphics, and multimodal systems.

 I also mentor undergraduate and M.S. students through the Multimodal Intelligence Lab (MILab), independent study, supervised research, thesis projects, and capstone projects.
-Current UW students across Seattle, Tacoma, and Bothell can pursue research credit with instructor approval through TCSS 499, TCSS 600, TCSS 700, or TCSS 702.
-Undergraduates should meet home-campus credit and registration-period requirements; graduate students have no cross-campus registration restrictions.
-Students should contact me before registration to discuss research fit, project scope, deliverables, and quarter timeline; some credits may require a faculty number or departmental support.
+Students across all three UW campuses can pursue research opportunities and research credit through TCSS 499, TCSS 600, TCSS 700, or TCSS 702 with instructor approval.
+Students interested in research opportunities should contact me to discuss research interests and potential projects.

 Courses and Supervision

-View courses & supervision →
+View Courses & Supervision →

 Prospective Students & Researchers